teoziyiivy/tp/docs/UserGuide.md

 Expected outcome:

 ```
 Noted!
-CLI.ckFit has successfully deleted your weight of 50.0 on 03/04/2021.
+CLI.ckFit has successfully deleted your weight of 50.0 kg on 03/04/2021.
 ```

 ## Delete a workout